Try a Free Live AI Golf Lesson TRY FREE

 Neutral joint alignment is simply having the center of your hip socket lined up over the center of your ankle.
 Your joint is designed to pivot safely and efficiently in this position.

-As you go ahead and get yourself stacked over that left side you can feel that you're able to pivot very freely, but you'll also be pivoting very upright, versus the Reverse C where the left hip is protruding well beyond neutral.
+As you get yourself stacked over the lead side, you can feel that you are able to pivot very freely.
+But you will also be pivoting more upright, versus the Reverse C where the lead hip protrudes well beyond neutral.

-If you put both feet down and get into the Reverse C, you'll be able to feel the strain in your back.
+If you put both feet down and get into the Reverse C, you will immediately feel the strain in your back.

-You'll have an increased side bend, which is very hard on the spine.
+You will have increased side bend, which is extremely hard on the spine.

-Furthermore, this position doesn't give you much freedom to rotate your hip.
-You'll feel strain on the outside of your leg, the outside of your hip socket, etc.
+Furthermore, this position does not give you much freedom to rotate your hip.
+You will feel strain on the outside of your leg, the outside of your hip socket, and throughout the surrounding musculature.

-That's why you don't want to push off your right leg in the golf swing; because it moves you outside of neutral, into a position that restricts rotation and puts unnecessary strain on many parts of your body.
+That is why you do not want to push off your trail leg in the golf swing — because it moves you outside of neutral, into a position that restricts rotation and puts unnecessary strain on many parts of your body.
+To see how your impact position and weight distribution compare to elite standards, try a free AI swing analysis.

 Do This Instead

-When you use the left side musculature of the body to move yourself to the left, it naturally pulls you into neutral, where you can post up.
+When you use the lead-side musculature to move yourself to the lead side, it naturally pulls you into neutral, where you can post up securely.

-Pushing from the right leg in the downswing to move left offers no such safeguard, and can place you well beyond neutral.
+Pushing from the trail leg in the downswing offers no such safeguard, and can place you well beyond neutral.

-When you do the weight shift to the left in the downswing, you want to pull with the inside of your hip muscles (some of which attach down inside your thigh, so you'll feel it there as well).
+When you do the weight shift to the lead side in the downswing, you want to pull with the inside of your hip muscles (some of which attach down inside your thigh, so you will feel it there as well).

-When you pull hard and contract your glute and hip muscles, that actually moves you into neutral.
+When you pull firmly and contract your glute and hip muscles, that movement actually places you right into neutral.

-No matter how hard you contract your left-side muscles, you'll stay right in neutral, where you need to be.
+No matter how hard you contract your lead-side muscles, you will stay right in neutral, exactly where you need to be.

-When used correctly, your muscles are designed to move your joints to their maximum ability, and no more.
+When used correctly, your muscles are designed to move your joints to their maximum functional ability, and no further.

-If you didn't have that built-in safety mechanism, every time you extended your arm or leg, you'd risk hyperextending it and damaging elbow or knee.
+If you did not have that built-in safety mechanism, every time you extended your arm or leg you would risk hyperextending and damaging the joint.

-Your muscles are designed to allow you to use your body, but also to protect it.
+Your muscles are designed to allow you to use your body effectively while simultaneously protecting it.

-The same is true of your hip.
-Your left-side hip muscles are designed to move you right into neutral, and no farther.
+The same principle applies to your hip.
+Your lead-side hip muscles are designed to move you right into neutral, and no further.

-It's a great built-in safety mechanism that lets you get into the right position, pivot freely all day long, turn your hips as much as you want, and not end up way beyond neutral where you'll end up damaging your joints.
+It is an excellent built-in safety mechanism that lets you get into the correct position, pivot freely, turn your hips as aggressively as you want, and never end up beyond neutral where you would damage your joints.

-Then Why Load the Right Glute in the Golf Swing?
+Then Why Load the Trail Glute in the Golf Swing?

-If getting over too far is caused by pushing off the right leg in the golf swing instead of pulling from the left, that brings us back to the original question: Why engage the right glute and get all loaded up on the right side in the backswing if we're not going to push off the right foot?
+If getting over too far is caused by pushing off the trail leg in the golf swing instead of pulling from the lead side, that brings us back to the original question: Why engage the trail glute and get loaded up on the trail side in the backswing if we are not going to push off the trail foot?

 Think of your golf swing in terms of two halves and two sides.

-Your body has an upper and a lower half, of course, and a left and right side, with your sternum or spine forming the center line.
+Your body has an upper and a lower half, and a lead and trail side, with the sternum or spine forming the center line.

-Each half, and each side, has a different role in the golf swing.
+Each half, and each side, has a distinct role in the golf swing.
 Your upper half is designed to provide rotation.

-Notice in the photo to the right that the golfer's hips are turning a little bit, but most of the rotation is provided by the upper torso.
+Notice in the photo that the golfer's hips are turning slightly, but the majority of the rotation is provided by the upper torso.

-Your upper body makes a really big turn; your hips don't turn nearly as much.
+Your upper body makes a massive turn; your hips do not turn nearly as much.

-If you've been on the forums you've probably seen some of the hip research that we've done with TaylorMade Performance Labs.
+If you have been on the forums, you have probably seen some of the hip research we have conducted with TaylorMade Performance Labs.

-The Tour pros don't turn their hips much at all.
-The hips are providing stability and getting everything ready to go back the other way on the downswing.
+Tour professionals do not turn their hips much at all.
+The hips are providing stability and getting everything prepared to reverse direction on the downswing.

-Loading into the right glute during the backswing allows you to make a powerful turn and support the fast, aggressive rotation you'll be demanding of your upper body.
+Loading into the trail glute during the backswing allows you to make a powerful turn while supporting the fast, aggressive rotation you will be demanding of your upper body.

-The lower body supports that movement; that's its job.
+The lower body supports that movement — that is its primary function.

-You're not loading the right leg in the golf swing to lunge off of it, but to provide stability.
+You are not loading the trail leg in the golf swing to lunge off of it, but to provide stability and support.

-At full speed, the backswing is pretty quick - you have a lot of dynamic forces happening all at once.
+At full speed, the backswing happens quickly — you have a lot of dynamic forces occurring simultaneously.

-Loading into that right glute stabilizes the swing and keeps it from getting sloppy.
+Loading into that trail glute stabilizes the swing and prevents it from becoming sloppy.

-Don't think of it as loading up so you can feel all this power shoving off of it.
-That would cause too much secondary axis tilt, hip slide, damage to your hip, etc.
+Do not think of it as loading up so you can feel all this power shoving off the trail side.
+That would cause excessive secondary axis tilt, hip slide, and potential hip damage.

-Recognize that it's there to provide stability and support for a powerful turn, and you'll start to understand why we load that right glute.
+Recognize that the trail glute is there to provide stability and support for a powerful turn, and you will start to understand why we load it in the backswing.
+For real-time coaching on your loading and weight shift mechanics, try a free AI golf lesson.

 Checkpoints for Practice